cvdabbeele/cloudOneOnAWS/README.md

 ![](images/DisableAWSManagedTemporaryCredentials.png)

 5. Create credentials for CodeCommit
 CodeCommit requires AWS Key Management Service.
 If you are using an existing IAM user, make sure there are no policies attached to the user that expressly deny the AWS KMS actions required by CodeCommit.
-For more information, see AWS KMS and encryption.
+For more information, see AWS KMS and encryption. <br />
-In the AWS console, go to Services and choose IAM, then go to Users, and then click on the IAM user you want to configure for CodeCommit access.
+In the AWS console, go to Services and choose IAM, then go to Users, and then click on the IAM user you want to configure for CodeCommit access.<br />
-  On the Permissions tab, choose Add Permissions.
+- On the Permissions tab, choose Add Permissions.
-  In Grant permissions, choose Attach existing policies directly.
+- In Grant permissions, choose Attach existing policies directly.<br />
-  From the list of policies, select AWSCodeCommitPowerUser or another managed policy for CodeCommit access.
+- From the list of policies, select AWSCodeCommitPowerUser or another managed policy for CodeCommit access.<br />
-  Click "Next: Review" to review the list of policies to attach to the IAM user.
+- Click "Next: Review" to review the list of policies to attach to the IAM user.<br />
-  If the list is correct, choose Add permissions.
+- If the list is correct, choose Add permissions.

 see also:
 https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-gc.html?icmpid=docs_acc_console_connect_np